tamasgal/tamasgal.com/content/blog/raid-monitor.md

 ---
-title: "Raid Monitor"
+title: "RAID Monitor for LSI/3Ware MegaRAID controllers"
 date: 2021-04-05T22:17:41+02:00
 tags: ["devops", "python", "sysadmin"]
 draft: false
 ---

-# RAID Monitor (for 3Ware/LSI MegaRAID)

-I still manage a few old servers with 3Ware/LSI MegaRAID controllers and wrote the following Python3 script which is sitting in `/etc/cron.daily` and sends and email if there is any problem with the battery, disks or units.
+I still manage a few old servers with 3Ware/LSI MegaRAID controllers (e.g. the 9650SE) and wrote the following Python3 script which is sitting in `/etc/cron.daily` and sends and email if there is any problem with the battery, disks or units.
 Keep in mind that scripts inside the `/etc/cron.*` folders are not allowed